rarnaout/Covidswab/BIDMC/README.md

 ## Friday, April 17, 2020

 **A brief note: we have received very many requests for our results regarding FormLabs' prototypes.
-You can find it in <a href="np_swab_results.xlsx">this Excel spreadsheet</a>.
+You can find them in <a href="np_swab_results.xlsx">this Excel spreadsheet</a>.
 None of the prototypes we received from FormLabs passed our Phase I testing.
 We deemed them too brittle.
 Therefore none entered our clinical trial.**

 ## Wednesday, April 15, 2020